odeke-em/wordSuggestions/README.md

 Word Suggestions:
 ==============================================================================

   A spell checker that generates for the user suggestions of words from a

   dictionary, based off their similarity to the query.

+  It can be invoked via either it's command line or graphical user interface.

 Goal:
 =====